Computer program: Microcode program

 These five gates form the building blocks of binary algebra—the digital logic functions of the computer.

 Microcode instructions are mnemonics programmers may use to execute digital logic functions instead of forming them in binary algebra.
-They are stored in a central processing unit's (CPU) control store.
+They are stored in a CPU's control store.

 These hardware-level instructions move data throughout the data path.

 The micro-instruction cycle begins when the microsequencer uses its microprogram counter to fetch the next machine instruction from random-access memory.
 The next step is to decode the machine instruction by selecting the proper output line to the hardware module.

 The final step is to execute the instruction using the hardware module's set of gates.